cseferlis/OMDSMod4Homework/Homework 1c/Transforming and Staging/README.md

 WHERE DATEA = CONVERT(Date, GETDATE() - 1)
 ```

 > **Note**: The "GETDATE() - 1" is a SQL command specifying Today's date -1 day, aka yesterday.
 However, if your latest file download is prior to today, or happens to fall on a weekend, you will have to change the "-1" to the most recent day where records exist in the source dataset. (-2, -5, -7, etc for the number of days back).
-To get the lastest date in your table try max() aggregation function.
+To get the newest date in your table try max() aggregation function.

 Output the results to a file and save it as a PDF for submission.